Last updated:

 What an EHCP is and who it is for

-An Education, Health and Care Plan (EHCP) is a legal document that sets out a child or young person's special educational, health and social needs and how those needs should be met.
+An Education, Health and Care Plan (EHCP) is a legal document that sets out a child or young person's special educational, health and social care needs and how those needs should be met.

 It focuses on what is important to the child or young person and sets outcomes they want to achieve.